100+ Best Fundraising Ideas for Everyone in 2024

 This program lets the patients express their gratitude to your organization, researchers, or physicians, and it also bolsters your reputation.

-When setting up your grateful patient program, think about how will your program be managed, how the donor data will be organized, and how will you screen prospects.
+When setting up your grateful patient program, think about how your program will be managed, how the donor data will be organized, and how you will screen prospects.
 And remember to treat your patients and donors as people first, and potential donors second!

 Fundraising Potential: +++